hezweb/web/games/index.md

   - Anonymous (your membership is private and hidden)
   - No user messages or voice chat
   - Automatic announcements from our Sweden Mayhem bot
-  - Useful when you only want to be informed about scheduled gaming sessions
+  - Useful when you only want to be informed about gaming sessions

 - Click to join the [Sweden Mayhem group chat](https://t.me/+pSTKkBrip2MyODU0)